 Skills Required: None.
 Children can make the project, however it will require preparation and finishing by an adult.
-It’s simple and will keep kids busy for awhile.
+It’s simple and will keep kids busy for a while.

 - Rubber gloves